Trump pays respects to 2 Iowa National Guardsmen and interpreter killed in Syria as they return home

 ——

-Associated Press writers Konstantin Toropin and Darlene Superville in Washington, Isabella Volmert in Lansing, Michigan, and Hannah Fingerhut in Des Moines, Iowa, contributed to this report.
+Superville reported from Washington.
+Associated Press writers Konstantin Toropin in Washington, Isabella Volmert in Lansing, Michigan, and Hannah Fingerhut in Des Moines, Iowa, contributed to this report.